Noratrieb/jsonformat/README.md

 Reads from stdin if no file is supplied.
 Outputs to stdout if no output file is specified.

-On Windows, it writes to a file called `<filename>_f.json`, unless the `--stdout` flag is used or a custom output file is provided.
-This it to enable drag-and-drop in Windows explorer.

 ## Error handling
 `jsonformat` does not report malformed json - it can't even fully know whether the json is actually malformed.
 Malformed json is just formatted kind of incorrectly, with no data lost and no crashes.
 If you find one, open an issue,